We are the professional Association for REALTORS® in Nova Scotia.

 Improving Deed Transfer Taxes (DTT)

-DTT can be an expensive addition to home buying costs, especially for first-time home buyers.
+DTT can be an expensive addition to home-buying costs, especially for first-time homebuyers.
 REALTORS® are proposing that municipalities amend their policies for the collection of Deed Transfer Tax to either be:

 Waived for first-time buyers on the purchase of their first home OR Extended over a five-year payment period.